-[additional OPTION for international organisations and for non-EU beneficiaries not receiving JU funding which according to their national law cannot be subject to the jurisdiction of the Belgian courts: As an exception, for the following beneficiaries:
+[additional OPTION for international organisations and for beneficiaries not eligible for JU funding which according to their national law cannot be subject to the jurisdiction of the Belgian courts: As an exception, for the following beneficiaries:

-- [insert name of international organisation or non-EU beneficiary not receiving JU funding] - [insert name of international organisation or non-EU beneficiary not receiving JU funding]

-[same for other beneficiaries that are international organisations or non-EU beneficiary not receiving JU funding]
+- [insert name of international organisation or beneficiary not eligible for JU funding] - [insert name of international organisation or beneficiary not eligible for JU funding] [same for other beneficiaries that are international organisations or beneficiaries not eligible for JU funding]

 such disputes must - if they cannot be settled amicably - be referred to arbitration.
+Each party must formally notify to the other party its intention of resorting to arbitration and the identity of the arbitrator.
 The Permanent Court of Arbitration Optional Rules for Arbitration Involving International Organisations and States in force at the date of entry into force of the Agreement will apply.
 The appointing authority will be the Secretary-General of the Permanent Court of Arbitration following a written request submitted by either party.
 The arbitration proceedings must take place in Brussels and the language used in the arbitral proceedings will be English.
 The arbitral award will be binding on all parties and will not be subject to appeal.]